Canva: 2021–2025

+2026-present

+In April 2026, Canva introduced Canva AI 2.0 in research preview, adding agentic tools that could schedule and perform recurring design tasks in the background.
+The company also added an offline mode that allowed selected designs to be edited without an internet connection and synchronised when connectivity returned.

+In August 2026, Canva reduced its expected annual revenue-growth rate from 30% to 20%.
+The company said that unexpectedly high costs associated with serving its AI features had led it to slow their rollout while rebuilding the underlying architecture.
+Chief executive Melanie Perkins said that the cost per AI task had fallen by nearly 90% since Canva AI 2.0 was introduced in April.

 Acquisitions

 In 2018, the company acquired presentations startup Zeetings for an undisclosed amount, as part of its expansion into the presentations space.

 In May 2019, the company announced the acquisitions of Pixabay and Pexels, two free stock photography sites based in Germany, which enabled Canva users to access their photos for designs.

 In February 2021, Canva acquired Austrian startup Kaleido.ai and the Czech-based Smartmockups.

 In 2022, Canva acquired Flourish, a London-based data visualization startup.

 In March 2024, Canva acquired UK-based Serif, the developers of the Affinity suite of graphic design software, for approximately $380 million.

 In August 2024, Canva acquired the AI image generation platform and startup, Leonardo AI, for an undisclosed amount.

 In June 2025, it was announced that Canva had acquired Australian AI marketing startup MagicBrief for an undisclosed amount.

+In February 2026, Canva acquired two startups: Cavalry, which specializes in animation software, and MangoAI, which aims to optimize advertising performance.

+In April 2026, Canva acquired Simtheory, an AI Workflow Tool, and Ortto, a marketing automation tool.

 Philanthropy

-Canva's co-founders, Perkins and Obrecht, have publicly stated their intention to donate a significant portion of their personal wealth to charity.
+Canva's co-founders, Melanie Perkins and Cliff Obrecht, have publicly stated their intention to donate a significant portion of their personal wealth to charity.

 In 2021, Canva started a partnership with GiveDirectly, a nonprofit organization operating in low income areas that makes unconditional cash transfers to families living in extreme poverty.
 Since then, the company has donated $50 million to support GiveDirectly's work across Malawi.

 In 2025, Canva announced an additional $100 million commitment to expand its GiveDirectly partnership.

-Controversies

-Data breach
+2019 data breach

 In May 2019, Canva experienced a data breach in which the data of roughly 139 million users was exposed.

 The exposed data included real names of users, usernames, email addresses, geographical information, and password hashes for some users.

 In January 2020, approximately 4 million user passwords were decrypted and shared online.
 Canva responded by resetting the passwords of every user who had not changed their password since the initial breach.